rlane/Oort-legacy/README.md

 masses, bullet velocities, bullet lifetimes, reload times, and energy costs to fire.
 The gun's bullet velocity is added to the ship velocity.
 Whenever a bullet impacts a ship it does damage equal to its kinetic energy relative to the ship.
+Some ships also have simpler hit-scan beam weapons, which are often used to shoot down incoming missiles or fighters.

 #### Hull